RohanCoderiiitb/Malaria-Detection/README.md

 ## 🚧 Project Status

-This project is ongoing.
+This project is **ongoing**.

-Future enhancements will include:
+Planned enhancements include:

-    * Training a custom CNN model from scratch (without transfer learning)
+* Training a **custom Convolutional Neural Network (CNN)** model from scratch (instead of using a pre-trained MobileNetV2)
 * Applying all four quantization techniques to the custom model
-    * Converting and evaluating the custom model in TensorFlow Lite format for deployment
+* Converting and evaluating the custom model in TensorFlow Lite format for efficient deployment